bkong1990/python_utils/README.md

 In this util, two windows are initialized.
 The main window is an overview of the .svs file and the second window is a local view of the image.

 To use this file, change IMG_DIR, SAVE_DIR, Type and selection_size.
+Also, modify img_ind to change the starting id of your image files.